afilbert/valheim-toggle-movement-mod/README.md

 * The default stamina safeguard is 20%
 * When auto-running, you will transition to a walk until stamina fully regenerates
-  * Stamina regen can be overridden if needed by holding your Run key/button or directional inputs
+  * Stamina regen can be overridden if needed by holding your Run key/button or Forward key/button
 * When auto-sneaking, you will simply stop while crouched until stamina fully regenerates
   * Stamina regen can be overridden if needed by holding your directional input keys while crouching